MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-field-mapping-when-importing-sepa-camt-files.md

 ms.search.keywords: ''
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 829ff2a07464d1c456b6776eef542914601c0a18
+ms.openlocfilehash: db90358fcca87bc7217d48efa7577e8d4a835c58
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 03/31/2022
-ms.locfileid: "8141649"
+ms.locfileid: "8521374"
 ---
 # <a name="field-mapping-when-importing-sepa-camt-files"></a>Field Mapping When Importing SEPA CAMT Files
 [!INCLUDE[prod_short](includes/prod_short.md)] supports the regional SEPA standards (Single Euro Payments Area) for importing SEPA bank statements (CAMT format).
-For more information, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).
+For more information, see [Use the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

  The SEPA CAMT standard itself has local variations.
 Therefore, you may have to modify the generic data exchange definition (represented by the **SEPA CAMT** code on the **Posting Exchange Definitions** page) to adapt it to a local variation of the standard.
 The following tables show the element-to-field mapping for tables 81, 273, and 274 in the SEPA CAMT implementation in [!INCLUDE[prod_short](includes/prod_short.md)].